-In 2019, the LAERs for the run timing groups were as follows: 10% for the Early Stuart, and 20% for the Early Summer, Summer and Late (including Cultus Lake) Runs.
-Note however, due to very low returns and concerns about challenges to fish passage to the spawning grounds due to the Big Bar rock slide, the Department managed well below the LAER limits identified in the escapement plan to allow as many sockeye as possible to reach the spawning grounds.
-Due to the low in-season return estimates, the Department decided to: (i) delay and not licence Sockeye-directed fisheries as no in-season TAC was identified, and (ii) plan fisheries directed on other species in a way that allowed as many Sockeye to reach the spawning grounds as possible by minimizing bycatch impacts to levels well below the LAER limits identified in the escapement plan.
+In 2020, the LAERs for the Run timing groups were as follows: a maximum of 10% for the Early Stuart, Early Summer, Summer and Late (including Cultus Lake) Run Sockeye.
+The LAER for Late Run Sockeye would increase to a maximum of 20% at and above an overall return at the p75 forecast level.
+When a LAER is implemented, to the extent possible the objective is to allow as many fish to pass to the spawning grounds while keeping the exploitation rates as low as possible.
+Recently, due to very low returns and migration concerns due to high discharge levels and challenges to fish passage to the spawning grounds due to the Big Bar landslide, the Department continued to manage well below the LAER limits identified in the escapement plan to maximize the number of Sockeye arriving on the spawning grounds.
+Due to the low inseason return estimates, the Department did: (i) Not licence Sockeye-directed fisheries as no inseason TAC was identified, and (ii) plan fisheries directed on other species in a way that allowed as many Sockeye to reach the spawning grounds as possible by minimizing bycatch impacts to levels well below the LAER limits identified in the escapement plan.

-2020 Escapement Plan
+2021 Escapement Plan

-For the 2020 escapement plan, the Department sought input on two escapement options and their components.
-Consistent with other years, the Department considered all input provided on the two draft options during final escapement plan development.
-The final escapement plan for 2020 is a hybrid approach of Option 1 (harvest flexibility) and Option 2 (more conservative), as presented in the Draft 2020/21 Southern Salmon IFMP.
-The Hybrid Option escapement plan optimizes escapement to the spawning grounds at low run sizes, but considers flexibility to provide harvest opportunities (priority FSC) for fisheries at run sizes at the high end of the forecast (described in Table 13.5-8).
-It is expected that a majority of the stocks will reach the spawning grounds in numbers near or well above historical averages at the upper end of the forecast range.
-For stock groups that remain in a LAER the objective is allow as many fish to pass to the spawning grounds while considering flexibility in-season to accommodate fisheries while also considering in-season assessment information (run size, Big Bar passage).
+For the 2021 escapement plan, the Department sought input on two escapement options and their components (see Table 13.5-8 a&b).
+Consistent with other years, the Department considered input provided on the two draft options during final escapement plan development.
+Feedback on the proposed options widely recommended a more conservative approach to the 2021 management of Fraser River Sockeye.
+The final escapement plan for 2021 is the more conservative Option 2 presented in the draft IFMP.
+The Option 2 escapement plan is modified from the 2020 escapement plan and is described in Table 13.5-8.
+This escapement plan optimizes escapement to the spawning grounds throughout the entire forecast range.
+Unless stocks return at the upper end of the forecast abundance, it is anticipated that Fraser Sockeye will be managed in a LAER situation for all four management groups.
+For stocks groups in a LAER situation the objective will be to plan fisheries directed on other species in a way that allows as many Sockeye to reach the spawning grounds as possible by minimizing Sockeye by-catch impacts.
 The fishery reference points shown in the table are evaluated for the stocks that have a long term stock-recruitment relationship.
-The fishery reference points for each Management Unit are scaled up annually to account for the expected contribution of the unforecasted, or "miscellaneous" stocks to the run timing group over the entire forecast range (see Table 13.5-6).
+For the Early Summer run Management Unit the fishery reference points are scaled up to account for the expected contribution of the unforecasted, or "miscellaneous" stocks to the run timing group over the entire forecast range (see Table 13.5-10).

-Table 13.5-8: 2020 Fraser Sockeye Escapement Plan (i.e. Hybrid Option) - Low TAMs and LAERs (max 10%) with an increase in the Late Run LAER (max 20%) above the p75.
+Table 13.5-8: 2021 Fraser Sockeye Escapement Plan - modified 2020 escapement plan - Low TAMs and LAERs (max 10%) with an increase Summer run LFRP

-Harvest Rule Parameters Managamant Unit Low Abundance Lower Fishery Upper Fishery Reference Point Pre-season pMA Management Unit ER (LAER) TAM Ca p Reference Point Reference Point @psu Early Stuart 10% 50% 108,000 216,000 0.69 Early Summer (w/o misc) 10% 50% 100,000 200,000 0.52 Summer (w/o misc) 10% 50% 640,000 1,280,000 0.15 Late (w/o misc) 10-20% 50% 300,000 600,000 0.43
+Managamant IInit Low Abundance Lower Fishery Upper Fishery Pre-season pMA Management Unit ER (LAER) TAM Cap Reference Point Reference Point @p50 Early Stuart 10% 50% 108,000 216,000 0.69 Early Summer (w/o misc) 10% 50% 100,000 200,000 0.39 Summer (w/o misc) 10% 50% 1,250,000 2,500,000 0.09 Late (w/o misc) 10% 50% 300,000 600,000 0.96